Falano/Falano.github.io/ceramics/blog_index_EN.md

 topnav: topnav_Portfolio_Volume_EN
 ---

-If you use RSS, [here's the feed with all the articles in english](https://falano.github.io/feed/ceramics.xml).
+If you use RSS, [here's the feed with all the articles](https://falano.github.io/feed/ceramics.xml).

 <ul>
   {% for post in site.posts %}